Effective: Moved to Policy Library from UPM 3.7(1) and UPM 3.7(2)

-"Buy-out" refers to either a transfer of funds between units, or a change in funding source for the employee's salary through an electronic personnel action (EPA).
+"Buy-out" refers to either a transfer of funds between units, or a change in funding source for the employee's salary.
 A buy-out will result in a portion of the person's time being shifted to the alternate funding source, and both the primary employing unit and the unit requesting the service must agree to this arrangement.
 This option should be utilized if possible, especially in instances in which the amount of time involved is of a significant magnitude or the activity will extend over a substantial period of time.

 If a buy-out is not feasible, additional compensation may be considered.
 Additional compensation is the subject of this policy.

 Current faculty and staff may agree to provide services for a university department other than the department that employs them, or, in rare instances, their employing department or unit, when the duties to be performed are not considered part of their usual, on-going responsibilities.

 The payment of additional compensation requires prior approval from the senior vice president and provost (SVPP) for requests for faculty and for teaching to be done by staff; requests for staff (for duties other than teaching) require approval by the respective HR Service Delivery Team.
 This option provides payment for services above and beyond the faculty or staff member's salary as additional compensation.
 Additional compensation may be approved only when it is determined that an employer/employee relationship exists in regards to the services to be performed.
 (When the person is performing as an independent contractor, the professional services agreement procedures outlined by Procurement Services apply; see Resources below.)